 - PFL is fully funded by employees and does not require any employer contributions.
 DBL requires employer contributions.

-For more information, you can visit the state of New York’s Paid Family Leave website at www.ny.gov/paidfamilyleave.
+For more information, contact your Guardian Group Sales or Service representative or visit the state of New York’s Paid Family Leave website at www.ny.gov/paidfamilyleave.